PKPublicCode/SecuredApi/Docs/Product/routing.md

 Routing configuration is defined in json format with enabled comments.

 # Main concepts
-Three key elements
+There are three key elements
 * RoutesGroup
 * Route
 * Action

+github.com/PKPublicCode/SecuredApi/blob/d2c115f709bf75cc6fc025ae56d7403c5baf1ba1/Testing/CommonContent/Configuration/routing-config-gateway.json#L7

 ## Actions
 Actions are executed one by one in order described in each section (see below).
-Execution order of sections corresponds to the parentness:
+Execution order of sections corresponds to the parentheses:

 preRequestActions executed as: parent -> nested level 1 -> nested level 2, etc;